luisrecuenco/LRRepositoryPattern/README.md

 ## License

-LRNotificationObserver is available under the MIT license.
+LRRepositoryPattern is available under the MIT license.
 See the [LICENSE file](https://github.com/luisrecuenco/LRRepositoryPattern/blob/master/LICENSE) for more info.